 CBN.com If a prospective employer researches your name online, what will come up?
 If you are a job seeker, your online image can make or break your job search.
 A fast-growing trend for employers is screening job applicants online using search engines and social-networking web sites.
-A 2009 CareerBuilder survey of more than 2,600 hiring managers revealed that forty-five percent of them use search engines and social networking sites to screen potential employees, which is a 23% increase from 2008.
+A CareerBuilder survey of more than 2,600 hiring managers revealed that forty-five percent of them use search engines and social networking sites to screen potential employees, which is a 23% increase from the previous year.
 Online screening is quickly becoming a routine method of gathering information about job applicants.

 Quick tips for managing your online image:

 1. Research yourself.
 Google your name and see what photos, videos and content comes up.
 (You can also use Google Alerts to find out what others are saying about you.)
 What image would the content create in the mind of a prospective employer?

 2. Clean up your social networking sites.
 The CareerBuilder.com survey found that 29 percent of employers in their survey use Facebook, 26 percent use LinkedIn and 21 percent use MySpace.
 One-in-ten (11 percent) search blogs while 7 percent follow candidates on Twitter.

 To help you evaluate what to eliminate, consider what employers have seen on social networking sites that has caused 35% of them not to hire a job candidate:

 - Content that bad-mouthed their previous employer, co-workers or clients